Zhongkao: Senior High School Entrance Examination

 Other municipalities which follow this exam in their own pattern include Shangahi, Chongqing Municipality, Nanjing City, Shenzhen City, Yichang City, Xinjiang Uyghur Autonomous Region , Tianjin Municipality , Hebei Province, Zhejiang Province (Curriculum Reform Zone) Heilongjiang Province, Guangzhou City, Harbin City, Huai'an City and Fuzhou City.

 The Zhongkao is easier than the gao kao as the difficulties coefficient is 0.1 to 0.8.
 This exam has a lot of advantages for students such as ease of administration and clear sections.
-A good mark on the Zhongkao mean cheaper fees at the end of the day.
+A good mark on the Zhongkao means admission to your preferred high school and may be for a cheaper fees as well.